tssfinder/tssfinder.github.io/README.md

 # TSSFinder web service

-For the web service version, TSSFinder can be accessed [here](http://sucest-fun.org/wsapp/tssfinder/)
+For a small volume of data, we offer the web service [here](http://sucest-fun.org/wsapp/tssfinder/)

 ## Requirements